 Cortisol, about which most people cry out without even understanding it, is actually an extremely beneficial hormone.
 The study showed that, there was a weak but significant link between the rise in cortisol and gains in lean body mass, as well as the growth of the type II muscle fibres.
 In other words, subjects with the biggest rise in cortisol levels were also the ones who gained the most muscle.

-In a 2013 study in the Journal of Strength & Conditioning Research, researcher Brad Schoenfeld, suggested that, post exercise, various hormones have been shown to alter the dynamic balance between anabolic and catabolic stimuli in muscle, helping to mediate an increase or decrease in muscle protein synthesis.
+Acc. to a study, post exercise, various hormones have been shown to alter the dynamic balance between anabolic and catabolic stimuli in muscle, helping to mediate an increase or decrease in muscle protein synthesis.
 Resistance training can have an acute impact on the post-exercise secretion of several of these hormones including insulin-like growth factor, testosterone, and growth hormone (GH).

 The entire theory of cortisol shooting up and test levels dipping, post 45-60min of workout, came from the Bulgarian way of training, made famous by Bulgarian Olympic lifting coach Ivan Abadjiev.
 Ivan was the one to turn the once losing Bulgarian weightlifting team into probably the finest in the world, winning major World, European and Olympic titles (though that had more to do with large planned doping programs, than training multiple times a day).